WooCommerce stock sync plugin comparison by workflow, not just feature lists

 AI Review

-Use the separate add-on for regular price and sale price syncing from Google Sheets.
+Finally, use the included Price Sync module for regular price and sale price syncing from Google Sheets at no extra cost.

 Quick decision guide